-This study reveals a lower crustal magmatic intrusion in a continental rift (northern North Sea), which has long been considered magmapoor.
-The intrusion is ~97 km long in North-South and ~62 km wide in East-West direction showing evidence for significant lateral transport (up to 20 km) of large volumes of magma $(472\pm161 \text{ km}^3)$.
-This study highlights how advanced 3-D seismic imaging can help us understand the magmatic processes occurring deep within the crust.
+This study reveals a lower crustal igneous intrusion in a continental rift (northern North Sea), which has long been considered magmapoor.
+This sill is ~97 km long in north-south and ~62 km wide in east-west direction showing evidence for significant lateral transport (up to 20 km) of large volumes of magma (472±161 km3).
+This study shows how advanced 3-D seismic imaging can help us understand magmatic processes occurring deep within the crust.